Allan Mustard

-Allan Phillip Mustard is a retired American agricultural economist and career diplomat who served as the United States Ambassador to Turkmenistan from 2014 to 2019.
-He was the chair of the OpenStreetMap Foundation (2019-2021), and advises the Caspian Policy Center.
+Allan Phillip Mustard is a retired American agricultural economist and career diplomat who served as the United States Ambassador to Turkmenistan from 2015 to 2019.
+He was the chair of the OpenStreetMap Foundation from 2019 to 2021, and advises the Caspian Policy Center.

 Early years

 Mustard's father, Donald, was a veterinarian; his mother was a teacher.
 Mustard was raised on a dairy farm in Brady, in Grays Harbor County, Washington, where he attended Montesano High School.
 He was subsequently educated at Grays Harbor College.
 In 1978 he graduated with BAs in Political Science, and in Slavic Languages and Literature, from the University of Washington, Seattle.

 Mustard's early positions included work as a guide-interpreter for the U.S. International Communication Agency in Kishinev, Moscow and at Rostov-na-Donu, in the then USSR, and a year as a social worker with the Jewish Family Service in Seattle.
 While in the USSR he met an agricultural attaché, who encouraged him to study agriculture as a route to his desired career in the diplomatic service.
 He achieved an MS in agricultural economics from the University of Illinois at Urbana-Champaign in 1982.